PLYMOUTH CLOG DANCERS

 Clog dancing is also called North West Morris but has its own separate tradition - see "About".
 There is also much on this subject to be found on the web.

-AM I ABLE TO BOOK THE PLYMOUTH MAIDS TO PERFORM AT AN EVENT?
+AM I ABLE TO BOOK THE PLYMOUTH CLOG TO PERFORM AT AN EVENT?

 Yes.
 Subject to available dancers and musicians we offer to dance at your or your organisations event for a small fee.